Form Layout: Predefined Templates

 </qp-template>

-Recommendations on Templates Selection
+Recommendations for Templates Selection

 • 17-17-14 if you need Slot A and Slot B with equal widths, but a shorter Slot C